 4. Training strategy

 The next step is to select an appropriate training strategy, which defines what the neural network will learn.
 A general training strategy for approximation is composed of two terms:

 The loss index chosen for this problem is the normalized squared error between the outputs from the neural network and the targets in the data set.
 On the other hand, no regularization will be used for this application.

 The next step is to perform a testing analysis to measure the generalization performance of the neural network.
-Here we compare the values provided by this technique to the actually observed values.
-Note that, since testing has not settings, there is not a testing analysis page in Neural Designer.
+Here we compare the values provided by this technique to the observed values.
+Since testing has no settings, there is no testing analysis page in Neural Designer.

 The neural network is now ready to predict resistances for geometries and velocities that it has never seen.
 For that, we can use some neural network tasks.